-On the switching of shares of one fund for shares of another fund the Instrument authorises the Company to impose a switching fee.
+On the switching of shares of one fund of another fund the Instrument authorises the Company to impose a switching fee.
 The fee will not exceed an amount equal to the then prevailing preliminary charge for the Class into which shares are being switched.
-The switching fee is payable by the Company to the ACD.
+The switching fee is payable to the ACD.
 Currently no switching charge is levied.